Mungert69/FreeNetworkMonitorBlog/content/posts/AdvancedWebCrawlingAndDataExtractionWithAIIntegration.md

 ### Conclusion

-By following these steps with the Quantum Ready Monitor Assistant, you can effectively crawl websites and extract critical data with integrated AI capabilities.
+By following these steps with the Quantum Network Monitor Assistant, you can effectively crawl websites and extract critical data with integrated AI capabilities.
 This allows you to gather insights that can significantly enhance your decision-making processes and strategic planning.

-For more advanced tasks, you can always explore other features and functionalities of the Quantum Ready Monitor Assistant by clicking the assistant icon at the bottom right of the page.
+For more advanced tasks, you can always explore other features and functionalities of the Quantum Network Monitor Assistant by clicking the assistant icon at the bottom right of the page.
 Happy crawling!